Accessibility is a right. Here's how I helped eight organizations jumpstart their accessibility initiatives:

 “...let me zero in on information in half the time using a quarter of the keystrokes.”

-Several employees with disabilities were using Dragon NaturallySpeaking, but they found that operating a database program by voice was not practical.
+17 employees of the Office of the Worker Adviser used Dragon NaturallySpeaking, but found that operating their case management system (CMS) by voice was not practical.

-Voice control of the database program was made so efficient that employees without disabilities are now opting to use NaturallySpeaking.
+Voice control of the CMS became so efficient that other employees opted to try Dragon.

 “Thank you Alan for your continued good work on the voice commands.
 Our Case Management System is one of the few such systems in the OPS where voice activated software actually works.”